menu icon

 Kefir and yogurt are great sources of protein, calcium, vitamin D and probiotics.
 They're both cultured milk products, meaning they contain probiotics due to the fermentation process of milk with bacteria and yeast.
 Both, yogurt and kefir, are dairy products.
 However, kefir is usually 95% or more lactose-free.
 So, if you are lactose intolerant (not someone with a milk allergy) it may be something you can tolerate.

 The difference?
 Kefir is made with more strains of bacteria and yeast and fermented for a longer period of time, producing more probiotics with a greater variety of strains.
 Yogurt is made with just bacteria.
-While both are great sources of probiotics, kefir definitely wins in terms of amount and variety of probiotics!
+While both are great sources of probiotics, kefir definitely wins in terms of the amount and variety of probiotics!
 The other main difference is the texture.
 Kefir is thinner and more drinkable, while yogurt is thicker.

 Make Your Own Kefir